Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 - Straightforward navigation
 - Easy to use
 - A responsive application that allows the user to access the app on any device
-- Visually appealing design for all screen size
+- Visually appealing design for all screen sizes
 - Links and functions that work as expected
 - An easy way to interact and comment other peoples recipes and give tips in the comments
 - Accessibility